exponentcms/exponent-cms/OPTIONAL3.md

 #### mPDF

-**mPDF is the preferred library.** We currently support five (5) versions:
+**mPDF is the preferred library.** We currently support two (2) versions:

 v8.2.5 is the newest version supported

 - [mpdf81v272.zip](https://sourceforge.net/projects/exponentcms/files/Add-ons/mpdf81v272.zip/download)
   This uses the mPDF v8.2.5 library which has been customized for Exponent.
   This requires Exponent CMS v2.7.2 or later.
-Works with PHP v5.6 to v8.4
+Works with PHP v5.6 or later

 v8.0.17 is supported